 There’s no bigger turnoff than a 400-word blog post that’s one endless paragraph.
 Well, maybe one bigger turnoff: a 400-word paragraph written in 8-point Courier.

-The white space between your paragraphs makes it easier for readers to hone in on subheads and other key words you want them to notice.
+The white space between paragraphs makes it easier for readers to spot subheads and other key words you want them to notice.

 Include a graphic element in every post.
-Readers’ eyes are drawn to images; a visual that illustrates your point, placed in a consistent location in every blog post, will capture readers’ attention and draw them into your article.
+Readers’ eyes are drawn to visuals; a video or photo that illustrates your point, placed in a consistent location in every blog post, will capture readers’ attention and draw them into your article.

 2. Give ‘em your best stuff